 Overall my garden has been lackluster this year.
 I believe you get out of the garden what you put in and I just have not had the time or energy to put much in this year.
-However, I’m happy to report a great first apple harvest this year!
+However, I’m happy to report a great apple crop this year!

 Patience.
-If you plant apple trees today, you will not have an apple harvest next year.
-I planted my trees in early 2014 from bareroot stock.
-Fall 2016 is my first apple harvest.
-An apple harvest does not happen overnight.
+If you plant apple trees today, you will not be picking apples next year.
+I planted my trees in early 2014 from bare root stock.
+Fall 2016 was my first year to harvest.
+An apple crop does not happen overnight.
 You have to tend to the trees and allow them to mature.

 For more information on how to prune fruit trees, battle pests and spray fruit trees, check out the Midwest Home Fruit Production Guide provided by The Ohio State University Extension Office.